hamil168/Chatbots/README.md

 This repository ~~may~~ will be a bit messy as it develops.

-Notebooks created with https://colab.research.google.com Training performed on Colab, locally on my GTX 970 or (soon!)
-JBCurtain's JP Machine
+Notebooks created with https://colab.research.google.com Training performed on Colab, locally on my GTX 970

 The goal of this project is three-fold: